RSE-leaders/applications/conferences/wsspe3.md

 ===========================================================================

-Authors: James Hetherington, Jonathan Cooper, Robert Haines, Simon Hettrick, James Spencer, Mark Stillwell, Michael Croucher, Christopher Woods (@all add names here)
+Authors: James Hetherington, Jonathan Cooper, Robert Haines, Simon Hettrick, James Spencer, Mark Stillwell, Michael Croucher, Christopher Woods

 In the UK, the last few years have seen increasing adoption of the title "Research Software Engineer", to refer to those members of the research